pclavell/project_template/README.md

 ## Adding / updating users information

-If you add a new user to the project, or want to add another system you're working on, simply edit [template_user/resources/resources.yml](template_user/resources/resources.yml) and run `python add_new_users.py` from this directory.
+If you add a new user to the project, please see [this section](template_user/#adding--updating-users-information).

 <!-- ## Other rules
 * Do not remove [template_user](template_user), as it will be used to generate new users if need be -->